NoriSte/recoil-apis/README.md

 ### TODO

+- check what happens if a selector subscribes twice to the same atom
+- check what happen if a component change the observed atom

 - add tests
 - check if removing some useless (used just once) Generics allows TS to infer ttpes properly